rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 This guide covers how to deploy Custom Resource objects that will be managed by the [RabbitMQ Cluster Kubernetes Operator](/kubernetes/operator/operator-overview.html).
 If RabbitMQ Cluster Kubernetes Operator is not installed, see the [installation guide](/kubernetes/operator/install-operator.html).
+For instructions on getting started quickly, see the [quickstart guide](/kubernetes/operator/quickstart-operator.html)
 This guide is structured in the following sections:

 * [Confirm Service Availability](#service-availability).
 * [Apply Pod Security Policies](#psp).